CocoaFlame/psychic-waffle/pages/GvSI.md

 Nàłùdäy (Lowell Glacier), 2021

 ## :x accumulation
-The combined set of processes that increase the mass of a glacier.
-This is typically and mainly from snowfall, followed by the slow process of snow being compressed into ice.
+The combined set of processes that increases the mass of a glacier.
+This is typically mainly from snowfall, followed by the slow process of [:snow being compressed into ice](https://en.wikipedia.org/wiki/Firn).

 ## :x ablation
 The combined set of processes that decrease the mass of a glacier.
 This includes [:melting](#melting) and runoff, calving, and sublimation.